 Presented on February 16, 2023

-The Pennsylvania Assistive Technology Foundation (PATF) has issued new editions of its Cents and Sensibility…
+The Pennsylvania Assistive Technology Foundation (PATF) has released its new publication A Family Companion to…

 An overview of 2022 waiver amendments pertaining to assistive technology and the accompanying Residential Technology Evaluation Tool.